 Drainage from the ear canal

 Over-the-counter pain relievers such as acetaminophen and ibuprofen.
-Do not give ibuprofen to infants less than 6 months of age or to children who are dehydrated or constantly vomiting.
+Don't give ibuprofen to infants younger than 6 months of age or to children who are dehydrated or constantly vomiting.
 Don’t give your child aspirin to relieve a fever.
-Using aspirin to treat a fever in children could cause a serious condition called Reye’s syndrome.
+Using aspirin to treat a fever in children could cause a serious condition called Reye syndrome.

 After your child has been in the water, have your child tilt his or her head to each side to help any water drain out.
 You can also dry his or her ear canal using a blow dryer.
-Using a LOW AIR and COOL setting, hold the dryer at least 12 inches from your child’s head.
-Wave the dryer slowly back and forth — don’t hold it still.
+Use a low air and cool setting.
+Hold the dryer at least 12 inches from your child’s head.
+Wave the dryer slowly back and forth—don’t hold it still.
 You may also gently pull the earlobe down and slightly backward to allow the air to reach the ear canal.

-Use over-the-counter eardrops if the healthcare provider suggests.
+Use over-the-counter ear drops if the healthcare provider suggests this.
 These help dry out the inside of your child’s ear.
 Smaller children may need to lie down on a couch or bed for a short time to keep the drops inside the ear canal.

 Gently clean your child’s ear canal.
-Do not use cotton swabs.
+Don't use cotton swabs.

 Increased pain redness, or swelling of the outer ear